proteinreport/proteinreport.org/content/jobs/marketing-communications-manager-10504/index.md

     ground-breaking stem cell technologies
 -   Strong emphasis on team performance and personal development
 -   Regular company events to foster our culture

+**How to apply**

+To apply, please send a CV and cover letter explaining why you have applied for the post to <careers@roslintech.com>.
+Closing date 31st March 2022 however applications will be reviewed as they come in.